Representation-theoretic properties of balanced big Cohen-Macaulay modules: Representation properties of balanced big modules

 As we have mentioned in the introduction, it has been proved by Chase \cite{c} that every pure-semisimple ring is artinian.
 From this point of view, the following result can be seen as a generalization of Chase's result for the category of $\MCM$ modules.
 Indeed, the result below asserts that if every balanced big $\CM$ module which belongs to $\X_{\omega}$, is fully decomposable, then $\underline{\Hom}_R(-, -)$ is artinian over $\MCM$ modules.

 \begin{theorem} Let any balanced big $\CM$ $R$-module belonging to $\X_{\omega}$ be fully decomposable.
 Then $R$ is an isolated singularity. \end{theorem} \begin{proof}If any $\MCM$ $R$-module belongs to $\add\omega$, then $R$ will be of finite $\CM$-type and so $R$ is known to be an isolated singularity; see \cite{a11, hl}.
 Hence, in this case the desired result is obtained.
 So assume that there are some $\MCM$ $R$-modules which are not in $\add\omega$.
 First we show that for any $\MCM$ module $M$, $\uHom(M, M)$ is an artinian $R$-module.
-To this end, clearly we only need to treat with those (indecomposable) modules which are not in $\add\omega$.
+To this end, clearly we only need to treat with those (indecomposable) modules which do not belong to $\add\omega$.
 Suppose that $M_0$ is an arbitrary indecomposable $\MCM$ $R$-module which does not belong to $\add\omega$.
-Taking an arbitrary $R$-regular element $x$, we may have the following pull-back diagram;
+Taking an arbitrary $R$-regular element $x$, we may have the following pull-back diagram; { { }} where $G'\lrt M_0/{xM_0}$ is a right minimal $\MCM$-approximation.
+As $\Ext_R^1(M_0, \omega^{n_1})=0$, the left column will be split, implying that $M_1\cong M_0\oplus\omega^{n_1}$.
+Evidently $M_1$ is also a $\MCM$ $R$-module which does not belonging to $\add\omega$.
+Thus replacing $M_0$ by $M_1$ in the above argument, gives rise to the existence of $R$-homomorphism $M_1\st{x}\lrt M_2$ such that $M_2\cong M_1\oplus\omega^{n_2}$.
+By repeating this procedure, we obtain a chain of $R$-homomorphisms of $\MCM$ modules;